Levee breaks, river closure latest fallout from flooding

 Heavy rains have swollen many rivers to record levels in parts of Missouri, Illinois, Oklahoma and Arkansas.
 Five deaths have been blamed on flooding in Missouri, while hundreds of people have been displaced and thousands more are potentially in harm’s way.

+Two levees burst in rural parts of eastern Missouri and northeast Arkansas early Wednesday, though no injuries or major property damage were immediately reported.
+Another levee was soaked but holding up, as were tens of thousands of sandbags, in other areas near suburban St. Louis.

-It’s unclear when river traffic would reopen along the closed 14.5-mile stretch of the Mississippi, a vital passageway for transporting agricultural products and other goods.
-The U.S. Coast Guard said it was necessary due to high water and a swift current.
+River traffic was halted along a 14.5-mile stretch of the Mississippi, a vital passageway for transporting agricultural products and other goods, because of high water and a swift current, according to the U.S. Coast Guard.

 “Our collective priority is public safety,” said Capt.
 Martin Malloy, commander of the Coast Guard’s Upper Mississippi River sector.